christophherr/Genesis-Connect-for-Woothemes-Sensei/readme.txt

 To change this new feature, you have to use a remove_action on the code the plugin is adding.
 Add <code>remove_action( 'genesis_meta', 'gcfws_force_content_sidebar_layout' );</code> to your functions.php.
-If you want to use a different layout, the <href="https://my.studiopress.com/snippets/admin-management/">Studiopress Snippets</a> should help to get you started.
+If you want to use a different layout, the [Studiopress Snippets](https://my.studiopress.com/snippets/admin-management/) should help to get you started.

 == Installation ==